CUBRID/cubrid-manual/en/api/php.rst

 Transactions and Auto-Commit
 ----------------------------

-CUBRID PHP suppors transaction and auto-commit mode.
+CUBRID PHP supports transaction and auto-commit mode.
 Auto-commit mode means that every query that you run has its own implicit transaction.
 You can use the `cubrid_get_autocommit <http://www.php.net/manual/en/function.cubrid-get-autocommit.php>`_ () function to get the status of current connection auto-commit mode and use the `cubrid_set_autocommit <http://www.php.net/manual/en/function.cubrid-set-autocommit.php>`_ () function to enable/disable auto-commit mode of current connection.
 In auto-commit mode, any transactions being executed are committed regardless of whether it is set to **ON** or **OFF**.

 The default value of auto-commit mode upon application startup is configured by the **CCI_DEFAULT_AUTOCOMMIT** (broker parameter).
 If the broker parameter value is not configured, the default value is set to **ON**.
 You can also use the `cubrid_connect_with_url <http://www.php.net/manual/en/function.cubrid-connect-with-url.php>`_ () function to set auto-commit mode as example shown below.